DS-15-Project-1/co2-Sequestration-project/CSE-Data-Container/README.md

 To use this setup:

-1. Place your miniSEED files in the `data/` directory.
+1. Set mount point on server at `data/` directory.
 2. Run `docker-compose up --build` to start the container.
 3. The container will read the miniSEED file, convert it to a CSV, and save it in the `/app/data/` directory.
 4. You can access the CSV file through the Nginx server at `http://localhost/processed_data.csv`.
+(TODO needs specification)